 LEADING EMPLOYERS 2026: Stadt Heilbronn Ranks Among Germany’s TOP 1% of Employers.

-City of Heilbronn – a Diverse Employer Shaping a Sustainable Future
+City of Heilbronn – a diverse employer, a sustainable future

 The City of Heilbronn is one of the largest employers in the Heilbronn-Franconia region.
-More than 3,500 employees are engaged across a wide range of professional fields – from traditional public administration and technical trades to social services.
-Each year, more than 90 trainees or students begin their careers in approximately 30 different occupations.
+More than 3,500 employees are engaged across a wide range of professional fields – from traditional public administration and technical and skilled trades to social services.
+Each year, over 90 apprentices and students begin their careers in around 30 different professions.

-We view transformation as an opportunity: together with all employees, we shape change in an innovative and flexible manner.
-The breadth of our responsibilities and projects is one of our core strengths and defines our daily work.
-Values such as respectful communication, collegiality, and teamwork are central to our culture.
+We view change as an opportunity: together with all employees, we shape transformation in an innovative and flexible way.
+The breadth of our responsibilities and projects is one of our key strengths and defines our day-to-day work.
+Values such as respectful communication, collegiality and teamwork are at the heart of our organisational culture.

-Diversity is part of our DNA: through the Diversity Charter, we stand for lived diversity and are committed to our community.
-Economic responsibility guides our actions.
-The well-being and health of our employees are paramount, which is why we promote equal opportunities, support work-life balance (certified by the “berufundfamilie” audit), ensure occupational health and safety, and enable flexible and mobile working models.
+Diversity is part of our DNA.
+As a signatory to the Diversity Charter, we stand for lived diversity and are actively committed to the community.
+Our work is characterised by responsible and economically sustainable action.
+The wellbeing and health of our employees are a top priority; therefore, we promote equal opportunities, support the reconciliation of family and working life (certified by the berufundfamilie audit), encourage occupational health protection, and enable flexible and mobile working models.

-Heilbronn has been designated European Green Capital 2027 by the European Commission, recognizing it as a pioneer city in environmental and climate protection.
-The city administration aims to achieve climate neutrality by 2030.
+Heilbronn has been designated European Green Capital 2027 by the European Commission, recognising the city as a pioneer in environmental and climate protection.
+The objective of the city administration is to achieve climate neutrality by 2030.

 Leading